paramraghavan/go/README.md

         i := i

         go func() {
+            defer wg.Done()	// this line is executed once the worker(i) function runs to completion
-            defer wg.Done() // once this line runs, the wg counter is decremented by 1 worker(i)
+  				// once this line executes, the wg counter is decremented by 1
+            worker(i)
         }()
     }